Snehaa1203/URLShortener/README.md

 # URLShortener
-It's a URLShortener which shortens long url's and also generates custom URL.
+It's a URLShortener which shortens long url's and also generates random URL.

 Tech Stack-Django